Overstaying your immigration permission in the UK

 - The University will not issue you with a CAS to make a further immigration application in the UK.

-- From 6 April 2017, if you overstay for more than 30 days, any new immigration application you make to return to the UK will normally be automatically refused for 12 months from the day you leave the UK.
+- If you overstay for more than 30 days, any new immigration application you make to return to the UK will normally be automatically refused for 12 months from the day you leave the UK.
 If you are unsure when your period of overstay began please contact a Welfare Adviser.

 - You are in the UK illegally and if the police become aware of your situation, you could be detained, imprisoned and/or fined.